Save 30% at Laithwaites

 That said, if you really must insist upon Champagne, which to be clear, is not a bad thing, then you do have good options still.
 It might just be that you are more willing to stretch the budget.
 Have a look here at our Champagne offers and pick up an unexpected bargain.
 Depending on when you are looking, you may be lucky enough to find Veuve or Laurent Perrier on offer.

-Some more patriotic drinkers will be looking at English Sparkling which has a range of quality and a lot of superior wines to Champagne these days!
+Some more discerning drinkers will be looking at English Sparkling which has a range of quality and a lot of superior wines to Champagne these days!

 For the Non-Champagne priced toast there are a myriad of good choices.
 One of my top picks for inexpensive ‘Champagne method’ sparkling is Graham Beck.
 It was picked for Mandela and Obama’s wins giving you an idea of the quality.
 It tastes like Champagne, and a good one, just without the name and thus the price tag.
-You’ll get it for under £12 on offer.
 There are a number of other South African “Cap Classique” (Aka Champagne-made) wines on the market which you ought to look out for too but this is my favourite so far.

 I couldn’t leave out Prosecco either.
-After all, it is England’s most preferred bubbly and indeed we are the worlds largest market for it.
-So, it is safe to say you won’t let your guests down with Prosecco because they likely drink it happily already.
-More to the point, if you opted for Prosecco for the Reception then this is an easy repeat and takes away some hassle.
+After all, it is one of the World's most preferred bubblies with the largest market being the UK.
+So, it is safe to say you won’t let your guests down with Prosecco because it is just so popular.
+More to the point, if you opted for Prosecco for the reception then this is an easy repeat and takes away some hassle.

 Now, you do have some choice of quality when it comes to Prosecco.
 The standard DOC style is the mainstay which you’ll know through brands like Mionetto, Canti and La Gioiosa.
 But, for a wedding you might wish to elevate your Prosecco to a more premium version, the DOCG.
 The DOCG towns are pronounceably named Conegliano-Valdobbiadene but even if you cannot say or spell them, you will at least vaguely recognise the name on the shelf.
 If I was forced to pick my favourites I’d go with Valdo Oro Puro Prosecco Superiore, La Marca Prosecco Superiore Extra Dry DOCG and La Gioiosa Valdobbiadene Prosecco Superiore.
 Definitely get your hands on these to try if unsure.
 I’m someone who doesn’t really go for Prosecco but am always pleased to see these.